tamuleifan/CSE6242-team143-publicreview-temp/README.md

 ## Required Dependencies

+- Our project is built upon Python 3+ environment and not yet supporting python 3 below version environment built, though we suggest Python 3.6 is the best compatible.Our Web browser compatible is either Chrome or FireFox.
 - Please install Numpy, Pandas and geopy libraries in order to use our application via the following command: pip install numpy pandas geopy